PrinceJava/DhruboAlgo/README.md

 ![img_2.png](Images/img_2.png)

-This project involved using a REST API for an algorithm database which allows for users to view and submit answers to posted agorithms.
+This project involved using a REST API for an algorithm database which allows for users to view and submit answers to posted algorithms.
 The database has endpoints designed for users and endpoints designed for admins, which require proper authentication using a JSON Web Token.

 In Dhrubo's Algorithm app you will be able to challenge yourself in solving everyday algorithm's.